The Hermitage Mansion Story

 In this redesign the entrance façade to the Hermitage was transformed into a fashionable Greek temple by adding six, two-story columns with modified Corinthian capitals across the front porch.
 Similar columns with Doric capitals supported a two-story porch on the back entrance.
 They added light tan paint on the wood structures of front façade and sand coating on the columns and trim to simulate the appearance of stone.

 Inside the house, the builders repurposed the outmoded Federal-style woodwork by moving it into the more private, family bedrooms.
 In the public rooms, such as the parlors and the best guest bedrooms, Greek Revival-style mantels and woodwork were added.
-Taken from the en vogue design pattern-book of New England architect Asher Benjamin, this style gave a more fashionable appearance.

 The highlight of the interior architectural additions was the cantilevered, elliptical staircase in the center hall.
 This replaced the previous “dog-leg” staircase, which was comprised of two straight flights of stairs with two landings.